According to figures from the National Institute on Aging, eighty percent of all senior falls at home happen in the bathroom1.

 These special shoes reduce the chance of slipping on wet surfaces with non-slip soles.
 Shower shoes are a great alternative when it comes to preventing slipping on wet surfaces.

-Combine them with or the other non-slip measures described above for maximum safety!
+Combine them with the other non-slip measures described above for maximum safety!

 8. Use Lots of Bright Lighting

 Like I said above, failing eyesight affects us all as we age.
-So, having the right bathroom and shower lighting is a must to reduce the chance of an accidents.
+So, having the right bathroom and shower lighting is necessary to reduce the chance of an accident.

 Install nightlights to minimize the risk of falls along the hallway leading to your bathroom.